cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 >
 > Varik aims to slip undetected past a cybernetic sentinel patrolling
 > the dark corridors of an interstellar trade freighter.
 His Expertise
-> Area Level in <Stealth> is 5, while the sentinel's skill
+> Area Level in <Stealth> is 5, while the sentinel's Expertise Area
 > in <Surveillance>
 > is 7.
 Varik rolls a {10,6,15} for his stealth attempt.
 The middle of
 > the three values is 10, which is equal to the base, so no